Policy Analysis: Attendance-Based Grading in Ontario Schools

 Issue Area Policy Contradiction Concern Potential Benefit

-Curriculum Growing Success [2] Grades reflect attendance, not achievement.
-Recognizes “being present” as part of learning.
+Curriculum Growing Success (2010) [2, 10] Grades still reflect attendance, not only achievement.
+Recognizes “being present” as part of learning while preserving excused absences.

 Equity Human Rights Code [6] Penalizes marginalized and vulnerable students.
 May identify students needing early intervention.